ezrantn/ezrantn.github.io/content/blog/atomic-kernel-level-monitoring-with-ebpf-and-big-data.md

 ## Where Atomic Lives?

-1. **Atomic Metrics Update**:
+1. Atomic Metrics Update:
-    - As eBPF collects real-time data (e.g., CPU usage, process creation, network traffic), these metrics need to be updated in the **Big Data storage** (like Kafka or Elasticsearch).
+    - As eBPF collects real-time data (e.g., CPU usage, process creation, network traffic), these metrics need to be updated in the Big Data storage (like Kafka or Elasticsearch).
-    - When multiple eBPF probes are generating metrics concurrently (such as multiple processes accessing the same resource), **atomic transactions** ensure that the metrics are updated **without race conditions** or inconsistent values.
+    - When multiple eBPF probes are generating metrics concurrently (such as multiple processes accessing the same resource), atomic transactions ensure that the metrics are updated without [race conditions](https://www.techtarget.com/searchstorage/definition/race-condition) or inconsistent values.

-2. **Atomic Aggregation**:
+2. Atomic Aggregation:
     - When processing or aggregating the collected data (e.g., summing up CPU usage across multiple machines), atomic operations can ensure that the results are consistent even in distributed systems where updates happen simultaneously across nodes.

 ## Evaluating Metrics and Goals